-4. Place the starter rope knot into the starter cup notch and wind the rope clockwise around the cup.

-5. Pull the starter rope to start the engine.
+- 4. Place the starter rope knot into the starter cup notch and wind the rope clockwise around the cup. - 5.
+Pull the starter rope to start the engine.

-a - Starter rope - provided with outboard
+- a Starter rope knot - b Starter rope provided with outboard

 Outboard Care